theo-armour/agenda/0-admin-personal/0-admin-personal-agenda.md

 # 0 Admin Personal Agenda

 * ?
-* Tidy desk
+* New eyeglasses

+## More

 * A: 22" Monitor?
-* New eyeglasses
 * Johnny Walker Blue miniatures

-## More

 * A: toothpicks
 * A: thin erasable pens
 * MonoCircus: New bow tie: #880000